Eternal Sunshine (album): Songs

-The seventh track, "True Story", and eighth track, "The Boy Is Mine", were intentionally placed together in the track list and are both described as R&B songs echoing music from the '90s and 2000s.
-The former is described by Grande as "an untrue story based on all untrue events" and sees her address the press who create rumors and "pray for her demise" for fun.
+The seventh and eighth tracks, "True Story" and "The Boy Is Mine", were intentionally placed together in the track list and are both described as R&B songs echoing music from the 1990s and 2000s.
+Grande described the former as "an untrue story based on all untrue events"; it sees her address the press who create rumors and "pray for her demise" for fun.
 It is a mid-tempo R&B track with a "slinky bounce" and elements of G-funk in its production.
 The latter song is a "bass-heavy" R&B song with lyrics about being infatuated with a man Grande believes she is destined to be with.
-It was inspired by the positive reactions towards a leaked track, "Fantasize", by her fans.
-The song is an "elevated version of the leak" and also a "reimagining" of the 1998 song of the same name by Brandy and Monica.
-The ninth track and lead single of the album, "Yes, And?" is an uptempo and "effervescent" pop-house song with elements of ballroom in its production.
-Following "Yes, And?" is the tenth track, "We Can't Be Friends (Wait for Your Love)", which served as the album's second single.
-The synth-wave influenced synth-pop song has been described as having a double meaning, with Grande speaking about a past lover, as well as her relationship with the press.
-"I Wish I Hated You", the eleventh track, is a vulnerable and honest ballad that sees Grande confessing that she wishes her partner was worse to her in order for her to find closure and move on.
+It is an "elevated version" of "Fantasize"—a leaked track that garnered positive fan reactions—and a "reimagining" of Brandy and Monica's "The Boy Is Mine" (1998).
+The ninth track and lead single, "Yes, And?", is an uptempo and "effervescent" pop-house song with elements of ballroom in its production.
+Following "Yes, And?" is "We Can't Be Friends (Wait for Your Love)", which served as the second single.
+The synth-wave influenced synth-pop song has been described as having a double meaning, with Grande speaking about a past lover and her relationship with the press.

+"I Wish I Hated You", the eleventh track, is a vulnerable and honest ballad that sees Grande confessing that she wishes her partner was worse to her so she can find closure and move on.
 It features a minimalistic electro-pop production.
-The penultimate track, "Imperfect for You", is an alternative-rock ballad inspired by the "organic sound" of the Beatles' "Rubber Soul".
-Grande describes the track as an ode to friends, family, and loved ones who are "accepting and real".
-The chord progression featured on the song was developed by producer Max Martin in the 90s.
-The album closes with "Ordinary Things", a mid-tempo ballad prominently featuring horns.
+The penultimate track, "Imperfect for You", is an alternative rock ballad inspired by the "organic sound" of the Beatles' Rubber Soul.
+Grande described the track as an ode to friends, family, and loved ones who are "accepting and real".
+The chord progression featured on the song was developed by Martin in the 1990s.
+The closer, "Ordinary Things", is a mid-tempo ballad prominently featuring horns.
 The lyrics center on struggling to find beauty in the ordinary moments of a relationship.
 The song closes with a voice note from Grande's grandmother, Marjorie "Nonna" Grande, where she reflects on being madly in love with her husband, and although they argued as couples normally do, they were both willing to reconcile.
-The spoken-word outro serves as the answer that Grande posed in the opening track; "Never go to bed without kissing goodnight...And if you can't, and if you don't feel comfortable doing it, you're in the wrong place, get out."
+The spoken-word outro answers the question Grande posed in the opening track: "Never go to bed without kissing goodnight ...
+And if you can't, and if you don't feel comfortable doing it, you're in the wrong place, get out."